draeger-lab/SPECIMEN/docs/source/cmpb/run-pipeline.rst

     specimen.setup.download_config(filename='./my_basic_config.yaml', type='cmpb')

 After downloading the configuration file, open it with an editor and change the parameters as needed.
-Missing entries will be reported when starting the pipeline.
+Missing entries will be reported when starting the worfklow.

-To run the pipeline using the configuration file, use
+To run the worfklow using the configuration file, use

 .. code-block:: bash
     :class: copyable